Inner-Heaven/libzetta-rs/README.md

 This library mostly focused on FreeBSD support.
 This should work on any FreeBSD version since 9.2.
 However, I have no intention on supporting anything other than current releases.
 Yes, I know FreeBSD is switching to ZOL branch.

 ### Linux
 Right now it definitely works with `0.7.2` maybe entire `0.7.x` branch.
-Only reason there is Linux support is because there is no free public CI that has FreeBSD executors.
 Linux support is minimum effort - if I upgrade zfs to the version and suddenly all tests are failing - I'm going to rollback and lock previous version.

 ## How it works
 ZFS doesn't have stable API at all.
 There is `libzfs_core` which supposed to be it, but it really isn't.
 While `libzfs_core` is somewhat stable `libnvpair` used in it isn't and `libnv` isn't available on Linux.
 I might embed portable `libnv`.
 Now the tricky part — `libzfs_core` is just for zfs, there is not `libzpool_core` which means you either have to rely on unstable (in terms of API) `libzpool` or use `zpool(8)`.
 I decided to use `zpool(8)` because that's a recommended way of doing it.